This Tax Strategy Statement sets out the management of UK taxes by UK registered entities in the Walmart Inc. group (“the Group”).

 The UK Chief Financial Officer (“CFO”) has responsibility for tax, and for communicating and advising on tax affairs and risks to the executive board (“the Board”).

-Day to day tax matters are delegated to the Vice President of Corporate Finance (“VP-CF”), who in turn delegates to the Head of UK Tax who manages a professionally qualified tax team.
+Day to day tax matters are delegated to the Head of Corporate Finance, who in turn delegates to the Head of UK Tax, who manages a professionally qualified tax team.
 When appropriate, external advice is sought from professional advisers, particularly for complex or uncertain matters, to support the Group’s decision making process.

-The Head of UK Tax updates the VP-CF on a regular basis, and in quarterly formal meetings with the CFO, to ensure that there is an awareness of any risks associated with UK tax affairs.
+The Head of UK Tax updates the Head of Corporate Finance on a regular basis, and in quarterly formal meetings with the CFO, to ensure that there is an awareness of any risks associated with UK tax affairs.

 The Group maintains a tax risk management framework, and a suite of documented tax process controls, to provide assurance to the Board that tax risk is being managed, and to certify compliance with the Sarbanes-Oxley Act, and the UK’s Senior Accounting Officer rules.